pbierkortte/pbierkortte/readme.md

 * [LinkedIn](https://www.linkedin.com/in/pbierkortte)

 ## Bio
-Innovative **Data Engineer** and Cloud **Solutions Architect** with a proven track record of optimizing data systems for tech startups and Fortune 500 companies.
-Expertise in reducing operational costs and improving system performance through strategic implementation of modern data stack technologies.
-Passionate about leveraging **AI** to drive data-driven decision making and business growth.
+Versatile analytics professional with 10+ years of experience building and optimizing data systems for tech startups and Fortune 500 companies.
+Proven track record of slashing operational costs and boosting performance using modern data stack technologies like **Snowflake**, **DBT**, and **Airflow**.
+Directed cross-functional teams to deliver high-impact projects, including a dynamic pricing platform for a multi-billion dollar real estate portfolio that significantly increased occupancy rates.
+Passionate about leveraging **SQL**, **AI**, **machine learning**, and **cloud platforms** to spark data-driven innovation and accelerate business growth.

 ## Summary
 * :sparkles: AI Pioneer